 After you’ve set up a Venmo business profile, you can start accepting payments for goods and services.
 Your customer must have a personal Venmo account.
 If another business wants to pay you, it will need a Venmo business profile.
 If you want to pay another business, that business will also need a Venmo business profile.

-You can accept Venmo payments from customers via the Venmo app, on your website or in person with a QR code.
-Customers can also use a Venmo debit or credit card to pay a business.
+You can accept Venmo payments from customers via the Venmo app, on your website or in person with a quick response (QR) code.
+Customers can also use a Venmo debit or credit card to pay a business: